WorldMaker/blog.worldmaker.net/_drafts/three-billboards-resistance-fleet.md

     scale here: *The Force Awakens* is squarely a *Rogue One*, which itself fits comfortable in its spot in the opening crawl of Episode IV on the "would watch again" side of my III/IV divide.

+[^2]:
+    I stated I would defend the ewoks, but I still reserve the right to send them in as comic relief cannon fodder.

+[^3]: Midichlorians will forever sound more like bleach products for keyboards.